rajatvd/GifGenerator/README.md

-# Generate gifs using neural ODEs and send to a telegram chat
+# Generate gifs using Neural ODEs and send to a Telegram chat

 Randomly initialized neural ODEs can be used to generate neat looking animations by solving the ODE until a large end time.
 This repo contains a script which periodically generates gifs using this method, and sends them to a telegram chat using a telegram bot.
 Here's an example gif: